-It's natural to feel angry after a significant loss - anger at the person who's died or gone away, anger at life or at God, medical personnel, family members or friends.
-Guilt is almost always a part of grieving - guilt for surviving, for "not having done enough," or for unresolved issues with the person who died.
-It's important to give all your feelings expression: talk with friends, journal it out, work with a therapist or join a support group.
+It’s natural to feel angry after a significant loss — anger at the person who’s died or gone away, anger at life or at God, anger at medical personnel, family members, or friends.
+Guilt is almost always a part of grieving.
+You may feel guilt for surviving, or guilt for “not having done enough,” or even guilt for unresolved issues with the person who has died.
+It’s important to give all your feelings expression: you might talk with friends, journal, work with a therapist, or join a support group.

 DEPRESSION AND DIFFICULTY COPING

 After the initial shock passes, you may feel depressed, lonely, and have difficulty coping.
 The death of a loved one forces us to grapple with questions about the nature of life and death and our own mortality.
 While the psyche is struggling to come to terms with these issues, there may not be very much energy available for anything else.
 Grief tends to resonate back to prior losses, stirring up older sadness; it also brings up fear of future losses.
 These fears are a natural part of the grieving process and will gradually diminish.
 Fearing further loss, you may withdraw socially.
 You may find yourself putting up walls with those you are closest to in an attempt to defend yourself from the possibility of more loss and pain.
 On the other hand, you may feel more “needy” and want more contact and reassurance.
 Talking openly with your loved ones about your sadness and fears of loss can help you remain more open to receiving their love and support.